tanupoo/cisco-ipsec-health-checker/README.md

 for the IPsec tunnel.
 Then, it tries to send some ping packets to each of them.

+The default timeout is 15 seconds for each ping.
+Please note that it takes 15 seconds multiplied by the number of peers at most to check the all peers.

 ## REQUIREMENT

 - python2.7.  python3 is not tested.